 A successful retirement in this model is a retirement that consumes all of the initial lump of wealth $W$, and \emph{only} $W$, after exactly $t$ time periods.
 That occurs if and only if, after $t$ periods, the wealth lump's counterfactual size under growth without consumption equals the total wealth actually foregone due to consumption:

 Rearrangements of this equation can produce an equation for $c/W$ and an equation for $W/c$, either of which one might try to solve.
-I take the approach of rearranging for $W/c$, not $c/W$, despite $c/W$ being the ultimate target of interest.
-I choose that approach because I wish to take an expected value later, and both $W/c$ and $c/W$ are positive and so liable to be positively-skewed when treated as random variables.
-The expected value of either ratio would therefore be influenced quite heavily by the upper tail of the ratio's distribution, so $\E{c/W}$ would suggest an optimistically high rate of consumption spending (the upper tail of $c/W$'s distribution inflating its average) whereas $\E{W/c}$ would suggest conservatively low rates of consumption spending (due to $W/c$'s distribution's upper tail inflating the average amount of wealth needed to fund a given rate of consumption $c$).
+My approach is to rearrange for $W/c$, not $c/W$, despite $c/W$ being the ultimate target of interest.
+I choose that approach because I wish to take an expected value later, and both $W/c$ and $c/W$ are positive and so a priori liable to be positively-skewed when treated as random variables.
+The expected value of either ratio would then be influenced quite heavily by the upper tail of the ratio's distribution, so $\E{c/W}$ would suggest an optimistically high rate of consumption spending (the upper tail of $c/W$'s distribution inflating its average) whereas $\E{W/c}$ would suggest conservatively low rates of consumption spending (due to $W/c$'s distribution's upper tail inflating the average amount of wealth needed to fund a given rate of consumption $c$).
 I would prefer to arrive at a conservative formula for $c/W$ rather than an optimistic one, and so I should obtain a formula indirectly by inverting $\E{W/c}$.

 Deciding to rearrange for $W/c$, I divide through by $c$ and the leftmost product to get

 and, cancelling product terms within the sum,